 In sum, white Americans, especially mid-to- lower income white males, are beginning to resemble a “threatened majority,” increasing the political salience of white ethnicity and facilitating the rise of Donald Trump.

 This conjecture is borne out by a quick-but-revealing look at this year’s GOP primaries through May 3, when Trump’s victory in Indiana effectively sealed his victory in the Republican race.
 Notably, Trump performed markedly better among (mostly white) Republican voters in states where white majorities are smaller and thus arguably threatened than he did in states where white majorities are larger.
-Donald Trump’s unlikely bid to be the Republican nominee has been fueled by ethnocentric appeals to white Americans.
 What’s more, this trend is only slightly stronger in lower-income states (states in which the median household income is below the national median) than in higher-income states, echoing recent findings that Trump’s popularity among white Republicans is by no means limited to ‘blue-collar’ voters.
 Indeed, after removing Hawaii from the analysis—clearly an ethnic outlier in the US—household income has only a small impact on the relationship between the size of the white majority and Trump’s voter support.

 Interestingly, the opposite is true for this election’s other populist iconoclast, socialist Democrat Bernie Sanders.
 Sanders’ popularity is strongest among white middle class and millennial voters and he has struggled to attract minority votes away from rival Hillary Clinton.
 Yet while the two politicians may seem to appeal to similar racial demographics, the contrast with Trump is striking.
 Among (generally more ethnically diverse) Democratic voters, Sanders fares far better in states with larger white populations than in those with smaller white populations.
 What’s more, this relationship holds strong (in fact stronger than that for Trump) across both lower and higher-income states.